raspberrypilearning/retraining-model/en/step_6.md

 ## Test your model

-Now you've got a working model you can test it using pictures of cats and dogs!
+Now you've got a working model, you can use pictures of cats and dogs to test it!

 --- task ---